Skeptic-j/gcp_skill_badges_quests/Quest-automating_infra_on_gcp_w_terraform/Challenge Lab-Automating Infrastructure on Google Cloud with Terraform/Q4-Challenge-Automating Infrastructure on Google Cloud with Terraform.md

   description = "The zone of the project to create the resource in." type        = string default	  = "us-central1-a"
 }
-variable "network_name" {
-  description = "The VPC name of the project to create the resource in." type        = string default     = "default"
-}
 ```